noahrav/offerings/rules.md

 ### How can I become a Developer?

-1. Check the <#939527111482413119>, <#943590221025529866>, <#1055957010409066576> and of course, <#1111932700144705578> channels thoroughly.
+1. Check the ⁠#read_me_👁, ⁠#guidelines, and #⁠important_links channels, as well as this wiki, thoroughly.
 It's a long but very important read!
 2. Fill out the **[Skills Base document](https://docs.google.com/spreadsheets/d/1Jq7XSVAZD1meZjSY4yYEZBC-cbbsN585tZNbx30Cd5I/edit?usp=sharing)**  with all the needed information.
-3. **Contact any <@&1131723955233902712>** to reserve database entries, as well as specifying your chosen Developer name for the game.
+3. **Contact any @Spirit Guide (Manager)** to reserve database entries, as well as specifying your chosen Developer name for the game.

-> - You will be given the <@&951690252026789959> role, which grants you access to the build.
+> - You will be given the @🗝️ Spirit Key role, which grants you access to the build.
 > - You will then be given 10 database entries each for maps, tilesets, variables and switches.
 You can also reserve 10 battle animations entries if specifically requested.
-> - Your reserved entries only belong to you and no other <@&940597385523003465>.
-If you decide you no longer can or want to use them, you should tell any <@&1131723955233902712> so the entries can be cleared.
+> - Your reserved entries only belong to you and no other @Zone Weaver (Developer).
+If you decide you no longer can or want to use them, you should tell any @Spirit Guide (Manager) so the entries can be cleared.
 > - Your database entries are visible in the **[Reservation List document](https://docs.google.com/spreadsheets/d/1H-f9iXSCZMGhCLny914neOCTLkf89xB_SwjTWR7UfJo/edit?usp=sharing)**.
 > - Please pick a developer name that you will feel comfortable keeping, as changing it is an laborious process.
 4. Make sure what you are developing is always **up to date** with the latest version of the game.
 You'll get access to the build after having reserved database entries.
 5. **Use our dev checklist and changelog template** to prepare your submission properly.
 This is a very important step and half of the work of a Developer, so **don't rush it**!
 Both of these documents can be found down below.
+6. **Write an explanation for any complex or hidden events**.
+This will be used by managers during playtesting.
+You can include it in the changelog or as a separate file, if you would like it to remain hidden (as changelogs become public after release).
+> - **What counts as a complex event?** This is any event whose workings cannot be quickly discerned upon opening a single event tile.
+This includes things like events using local switches and variables (as they cannot be renamed to explain their uses clearly), events with multiple page states that aren’t just tied to simple conditions like equipping an effect, and puzzles with multiple steps (solutions for puzzles should be included).
+When in doubt, it is better to over-explain than under-explain, so either include those that you’re unsure of or simply ask!
-6. **Send your submission in a compressed file** (.rar or .zip) to <@485690252317556736> or <@243013084510289921>.
-If it's too big for Discord's file limit, you can use Mediafire or Mega.
+7. **Send your submission in a compressed file** (.rar or .zip) to any @Spirit Guide (Manager)  when submissions are open.
+If it's too big for Discord's file limit, you can use Mediafire, Mega, or catbox.
 Here's an example of how the inside of your zipped file should look like (please sort them out properly in their respective folders!):

 ![Submission files example](assets/update_tutorial.png)
 *The archive should contain your changelog and your submission folder, which should contain the game files.*

-7. **Be prepared for potential bug fixing.** You should have playtested your maps before sending them to us, but it is possible you missed some bugs.
-If so, a <@&1131723955233902712> might DM you about it to fix them.
+8. **Be prepared for potential bug fixing.** You should have playtested your maps before sending them to us, but it is possible you missed some bugs.
+If so, a @Spirit Guide (Manager) might DM you about it to fix them.
 Sometimes we will fix those ourselves, and sometimes you will have to take on that job and send your submission again.
 Be ready for it!
-8. **Be prepared for potential rejection.** If your submission has too many bugs or doesn't follow our <#943590221025529866> properly, it might not be accepted immediately and will have to undergo some changes on your side.
+9. **Be prepared for potential rejection.** If your submission has too many bugs or doesn't follow our rules and guidelines properly, it might not be accepted immediately and will have to undergo some changes on your side.
 Don't worry though, we will let you know what's wrong and give you some feedback on how to fix it.
 If you follow this feedback properly, your submission will be accepted!
-9. Unless some changes are still necessary, your content will appear in the game in the next update. **Congratulations! <:minnaThumbsup:1109881357586407474>**
+10. Unless some changes are still necessary, your content will appear in the game in the next update. **Congratulations!**

 If you have any more questions or need clarifications on the process, let us know.
+Also consider reading through the [Developer's Handbook](https://docs.google.com/document/d/1eo9GmPM5MAAsaz1KWY_RLCBH8NZ1pUcQx6J3LlVsnMQ/edit?usp=sharing), which contains documentation of switches, variables, and common events, frequently asked questions, and various guidelines and tutorials.

-Thank you and good luck, we are all looking forward to see what you create <:uroSleep:1193890857452052561>
+Thank you and good luck, we are all looking forward to see what you create.

 ![Minnatsuki chilling in the Nexus](assets/lake.png)

 ### The Dev Checklist

 **GENERAL**
-- [ ] Your submission follows the <#943590221025529866>
+- [ ] Your submission follows the guidelines
-- [ ] You are working on the latest <#951155943633207336>
+- [ ] You are working on the latest dev build
 - [ ] Your are using your own database entries IDs
 - [ ] You are allowed to use the assets you are using